set-soft/ComfyUI-RemoveBackground_SET/README.md

    - **Display Name:** `Load XXXXXX model by name`
    - **Internal Name:** `AutoDownloadXXXXXXModel_SET`
    - **Category:** `RemBG_SET/Load`
    - **Description:** Load a model of the XXXXXX family, if the model isn't on disk this is automatically downloaded.
-XXXXXX is one of the supported families (i.e. 'BiRefNet', 'MVANet/BEN', 'InSPyReNet', 'U-2-Net', 'IS-Net', 'MODNet', 'PDFNet', 'DiffDIS')
+XXXXXX is one of the supported families (i.e. 'BiRefNet', 'MVANet/BEN', 'InSPyReNet', 'U-2-Net', 'IS-Net', 'MODNet', 'PDFNet', 'DiffDIS', 'BADIS', 'BASNet', 'PGNet', 'RMFormer', 'ESNet')
    - **Purpose:** Download from internet and load to memory a model for background removal.
 The names are descriptive and says how big is the file.
    - **Inputs:**
      - `model` (`FILENAME`): The descriptive name of the model